 A Bola is another daily sports newspaper in Portugal.
 The main content of this newspaper is also football although it covers other sports as well.
 It has been in publication since 1945.
 Since 2012, the TV channel A Bola TV is on stream as well.

-Correio da Manhã (101,468 copies per issue) and Jornal de Notícias (54,791) are the most read newspapers in Portugal Furthermore, Correio da Manhã has a cable TV channel (CMTV) as well.
-As mentioned above, A Bola is another one among the most read Portuguese newspapers.
+Correio da Manhã (101,468 copies per issue) and Jornal de Notícias (54,791) are the most-read newspapers in Portugal Furthermore, Correio da Manhã has a cable TV channel (CMTV) as well.
+As mentioned above, A Bola is another one of the most-read Portuguese newspapers.
 It also has a TV channel.

 - Sábado: It is a weekly magazine covering topics like travel, politics, and culture.
 It’s also the first modern news magazine in Portugal.
 It’s published on Thursdays.
 It has been published since 2004.